 Protecting Your Rights from Duluth Police Misconduct

 Though it was not even close to the first incident of its kind, the unjust killing of George Floyd by Minneapolis police officers sparked large protests against police misconduct and brutality in Minnesota and across more than 150 American cities.
-Unfortunately, in many instances those protests led to even more police misconduct and wrongful arrests — the very behaviors being protested against.
+Unfortunately, in many instances, those protests led to even more police misconduct and wrongful arrests — the very behaviors being protested against.

-Although the vast majority of police officers genuinely want to protect and serve the public, using the tools at their disposal to bolster safety, a number of incidents of shootings and police brutality underscore a hard truth: there are also officers that abuse their power and rely on unnecessary force and verbal threats to get their way.
+Although the vast majority of police officers genuinely want to protect and serve the public, using the tools at their disposal to bolster safety, a number of incidents of shootings and police brutality underscore a hard truth: there are also officers who abuse their power and rely on unnecessary force and verbal threats to get their way.
 Worse, even well-meaning officers can make terrible, life-shattering decisions.

 Regardless, police misconduct in any form is a violation of the law and your constitutional rights.
 If you or someone you care about has been the victim of police misconduct, you should hold them liable for the serious harm they caused.
-Get in touch with the legal team at LaCourse, Poole & Envall, P.A. to seek justice against police misconduct by filing a police brutality claim.
+Get in touch with the legal team at Olson, Poole & Envall, P.A. to seek justice against police misconduct by filing a police brutality claim.